 Litigators are legal counsel who appear before courts or tribunals.
-At an intermediate level, they appear independently on low to medium complex matters and will gradually take on more complex matters, under the guidance of senior lawyers, as needed.
+At an entry/developmental level, they appear independently on less complex matters in courts of first instance and assist senior lawyers on more complex matters.

-This position will represent the Crown as lead counsel before court and tribunal proceedings on matters with low to medium risk and complexity, or appear as co-counsel to a senior lawyer on more complex matters.
+This position will represent the Crown as lead counsel before courts and tribunals proceedings on entry/developmental level matters with low risk and low complexity, or provide assistance as co-counsel to a senior lawyer on more complex matters.